fnalways/terminus-docs/docs/developer/develop/advanced/websocket.md

 ## Deploy WebSocket Service in App

-To use this feature, simply add the `websocket configuration` to the [OlaresManifest.yaml](../package/manifest.md#websocket) file in TAC.
+To use this feature, simply add the `websocket configuration` to the [OlaresManifest.yaml](../package/manifest.md#websocket) file in the application chart.
 ```yaml
 options:
   websocket: